BoTime/sp18-281-bit-flip/docs/akf-scaling-cube.md

 ### X-Axis: Horizontal duplication

-Solution: Multiple EC2 instances with auto scaling group
+Each microservice of the Service Oriented Architecture (SOA) can be scaled independently from one another.
+These will be set up via an Auto-Scaling group in AWS such that it is allowed to grow or shink according to demand.

 ### Y-Axis: Functional Decomposition

+The entire system will consist of a set of microservices that expose
 Solution: microservices
+- Service 0: API Compositor (Kong)
+  - Compose API interfaces of other microservices.
-- Service 1: User authentication
+- Service 1: User Backend
+  - User Account Information
+  - User Preferences
+  - Promotions (Optional)
-- Service 2: Product information management
+- Service 2: Inventory / Location Backend
+  - Starbucks Store Information
+  - Starbucks Store Inventory
-- Service 3: Order management
+- Service 3: Ordering Backend
+  - Online Order Placement
+  - Online Order Fulfillment
-- Service 4: TBD
+- Service 4: Payment Backend
+  - Payment Processing
+  - Financial Reports

 ### Z-Axis: Data Partition

-Question: How do we do sharding?
+Multiple database clusters with application logics to distribute requests among the shards.
+Not essential to all backends.

 References:
 1. http://microservices.io/articles/scalecube.html